nicc777/py-animus/doc/sections/02-concepts/03-defining-desired-resource-state-in-a-manifest.md

 | `extensionPaths`   | List of Strings | No       | None (No Extensions)                   | Define the files where third party extensions are defined (source files for extension processing).                                                                        |
 | `manifestFiles`    | List of Strings | Yes      | N/A                                    | At least ONE source file is required that includes actual manifests to process.                                                                                           |
 | `skipConfirmation` | Boolean         | No       | False                                  | If set to `True`, confirmation to continue will not be required.
 The default value is `False` and therefore each new run will require user input to confirm to proceed.   |

+Notes about file references:

+* A "file" can be a path to a local file on the system, OR a web URL
+* All manifests can be defined in ONE file, which will then result in all the various configuration options pointing to the same file - as in [example 1](../../../examples/projects/simple-01/project-01.yaml) and [example 2](../../../examples/projects/simple-01/project-02.yaml).

 # See Also